axeloz/filesharing/readme.md

 It comes with a droplet.
 You may drag and drop some files or directories into the droplet, your files will be uploaded to the server as a bundle.

-A bundle is like a package containing is a various number of files.
+A bundle is like a package containing a various number of files.
 You may choose the expiration date of the bundle.

 This application provides two links per bundle :
 - a bundle preview link : you can send this link to your recipients who will see the bundle content.
 For example: http://yourdomain/bundle/dda2d646b6746b96ea9b?auth=965242.
 The recipient can see all the files of the bundle, can download one given file only or the entire bundle.